-A calm pace to a vacation is something to enjoy, and we certainly recommend it over crowded theme parks and traditional vacation venues with the go, go, go – buy, buy, buy atmosphere.
+A calm pace on a vacation is something to enjoy, and we certainly recommend it overcrowded theme parks and traditional vacation venues with the go, go, go – buy, buy, buy atmosphere.
 Even as we drove onto the island we knew we were somewhere special.
 Everyone exhibited smiles and great courtesy and it’s a place we will visit again.

 Our friends at Crazy Family Adventure have also made a trip to Jekyll Island and wrote about it: HERE!
-It has more ideas of what to do on a visit to here.
+It has more ideas about what to do here.

 Ready to explore more of the east coast?
 Check out these posts: